Dance in the Dark: Live performances

 Gaga performed "Dance in the Dark" as the opening song of The Monster Ball Tour (2009–2011).
 During the original 2009 leg of the tour, the show began as Gaga appeared behind a giant, green laser-lit video screen featuring scrim lights, in a futuristic silver jeweled jumpsuit with bulbs on it.
 Wearing matching eye makeup and a mask, she sang "Dance in the Dark" while surrounded by dancers in white balaclavas and jumpsuits.
 The scrim was lifted during the performance.

 "Dance in the Dark" was again the opening song in the revamped 2010–2011 shows of The Monster Ball Tour.
 Gaga performed the song in a set reminiscent of a New York City night scene, with flickering neon signs displaying the words "ugly", "sexy" and "liquor", fire escape stairwells and a broken yellow taxi.
 For Katrin Horn, a postdoctoral fellow in American studies, the "Dance in the Dark" performance helped highlight a recurring theme in Gaga's work from the tour's beginning—"pop culture's obsession with both decay and beauty, or more precisely the decay of beauty"—as the song is dedicated to famous dead people who had struggled with their reputation when they were alive.

 Gaga sang "Telephone", the second single from The Fame Monster, and "Dance in the Dark" at the Brit Awards on February 16, 2010, at Earls Court Exhibition Centre.
 Inspired by the recent death of her friend, fashion designer Alexander McQueen, she changed the concept of her performance at the last minute to pay tribute to him.
 Gaga said, "I wanted to do a very, very forward performance, something that I felt was a true representation of the future."
 Her performance of "Dance in the Dark", described as more restrained compared to her previous ones by The Wall Street Journal, began as she got up from her piano while the disco groove of the song was heard.
 Wearing a lace bodysuit and a large bouffant wig, Gaga took to a giant keytar and performed a techno rendition of the track.
 In 2015, Liv Moss of Official Charts Company called it one of the "biggest, best and weirdest" performances in the history of Brit Awards.
 The following year, Daniel Welsh of HuffPost UK cited it as one of Gaga's 15 most memorable performances on television.

 Gaga sang "Dance in the Dark" on her 2018–2020 Las Vegas residency show, Enigma.
 The song was preceded by an interlude, which introduced her alien counterpart, named Enigma.
 Gaga was sent through a future simulation by the character, and reappeared on stage in a fluorescent green jacket to perform "Dance in the Dark".
+The song was performed on piano at select dates of The Mayhem Ball tour (2025–2026).